Identifying Pavement Distresses Assists in Selecting the Correct Maintenance Options

 Fatigue cracking is a series of interconnected cracks typically described as resembling alligator skin.
 It is a structural distress, caused by overloading thin pavements or a weak aggregate base or subgrade.
 This distress can occur in small localized areas or can be widespread.

 Maintenance Option: Full-depth patching is recommended in areas with localized fatigue

 cracking, however, reconstruction is required if the fatigue cracking is a widespread problem.

-- Deformations and depressions are vertical movements of the asphalt pavement caused by overloading or an unstable foundation.
-These depressions provide areas for water to pool, which can cause unsafe conditions.
-Standing water will cause the asphalt to deteriorate more quickly, leading to the development of potholes.
-Minor rutting or dimpling in parking lots can be repaired by patching.
+Deformations and depressions are vertical movements of the asphalt pavement caused by overloading or settlement of a weak subgrade.
+These depressions provide areas for water to pool, which causes the pavement to deteriorate more quickly, leading to the development of potholes.

-- Potholes are the localized loss of pavement material typically caused by structural failures, poor drainage or raveling.
-Potholes can be simply and inexpensively filled for a temporary repair, or cut out and patched as a more permeant repair.
-Repairs should never dam up water flow.
+Potholes are the localized loss of pavement material typically caused by structural failures, poor drainage, or severe raveling.
+Potholes are a safety hazard and should be filled quickly.

 Maintenance Option: Full-depth patching is recommended for all potholes, but fill-in patching can be used for a quick, temporary fix.